seleniumbase/SeleniumBase/README.md

 * There are ways of running your tests from Jenkins without having to utilize a remote machine.
 One way is by using PhantomJS as your browser (it runs headlessly).
 Another way is by using Xvfb (another headless system).
 [There's a plugin for Xvfb in Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin).
 If you have Xvfb running in the background, you can add ``--headless`` to your run command in order to utilize it.
 For information about the Xvfb plugin for Jenkins, [click here](http://qxf2.com/blog/xvfb-plugin-for-jenkins-selenium/).
 To see a real-world Jenkins example of headless browser automation in action, [check out the SeleniumBase Google Cloud ReadMe](https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/google_cloud/ReadMe.md), which covers this topic with screenshots.

-* If you're using the [SeleniumBase MySQL feature](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/mysql_installation.md) to save test results from test runs, you can install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to help you read & write from your DB more easily.
+* If you're using the [SeleniumBase MySQL feature](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/mysql_installation.md) to save results from tests running on a server machine, you can install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to help you read & write from your DB more easily.

 * If you're using AWS, you can setup an [Amazon S3](http://aws.amazon.com/s3/) account for saving your log files and screenshots for future viewing.
 SeleniumBase already has all the code you need to connect to it.
 (You'll need to modify [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) with connection details to your instance and the location in S3 where you want log files to be saved.)